davidkdickson/davidkdickson.github.io/_posts/2020-10-15-a-basic-python-debugger.md

 to the current stack frame and code.
 Thus one way to implement stepping through source code would be to set this callback to a custom implementation.

-Below shows an example [implementation](https://github.com/davidkdickson/pydbg/blob/master/examples/blog_example.py) thats sets such a callback and steps through a recursive factorial implementation.
+Below shows an example [implementation](https://github.com/davidkdickson/pydbg/blob/master/examples/blog_example.py) that sets such a callback and steps through a recursive factorial implementation.

 {% highlight python %}
 import sys